 Ask About Payment Plans

-If you aren’t able to foot the bill from the get-go, sororities usually have a payment plan option.
+If you aren’t able to foot the bill from the get-go, some sororities offer a payment plan option.
 This allows you to divide up your dues into increments.

 Apply For Scholarships And Grants

 Scholarships and grants don’t just exist in the academic world.
-Sororities also offer national scholarship opportunities.
+Sororities also offer scholarship opportunities.

-These scholarships are competitive.
-They range from $1,000 to $7,000.
+They typically range from $1,000 to $7,000.
 Examples include the Mary Louise Roller Scholarship, the Carole Jurenko Jones Scholarship, and the Sigma Kappa Courage and Commitment Scholarship.

 Use Your Student Loans

-As personal finance expert Taylor Medine states, student loans are a viable option for covering sorority expenses.
-Loans are first disbursed to your student account, where your university will take out whatever tuition you owe for the period.
+Student loans are typically first disbursed to your student account, where your university will take out whatever tuition you owe for the period.

-Then, the rest of the loan disbursement will be directly deposited into your personal account for education-related expenses.
+Then the remainder of the loan disbursement will be directly deposited into your personal account for education-related expenses like housing, textbooks, etc.

 However, be careful when taking out too many student loans.
-Eventually, you’ll need to pay those loans back, usually with interest.
+You’ll eventually be required to pay those loans back with interest!

 Consider A Part Time Job